hstanford/ARQL-old/README.md

 ### object

-An object is a collection of values corresponding to particular fields
+An object is a key-value representation of data: e.g. {id: 1, name: 'hello'}.

-### base object

-A base object is the equivalent of a row in a relational database or an entity in a graphical database: an object that represents a tangible thing
+A base object is an object that is persisted somewhere (the equivalent of a row in a relational database or an entity in a graphical database).

 ### model

-A model is a collection of homogeneous base objects
+A model is a collection of homogeneous base objects.

 ### shape